 This gorgeous gold and blue tree was created by Karen at Sanctuary Home Design.

-Karen added a wide linen-colored ribbon to the tree and then layered in a blue linen ribbon to establish the base colors for her tree.
+Karen added a wide linen-colored ribbon to the tree and then layered it in a blue linen ribbon to establish the base colors for her tree.
 She sprinkled in warm gold and subtle blue ornaments and added some brighter copper colors for a bit more contrast.

 The Shiny Bright Vintage Ornament Christmas Tree